Dash-OS/tcl-task-manager/README.md

 the awesome capabilities of Tcl's [coroutines](https://www.tcl.tk/man/tcl/TclCmd/coroutine.htm) to allow us to schedule and maintain tasks which execute based on the given arguments.

-It utilizes the less-known [coroutine inject](http://www.tcl.tk/cgi-bin/tct/tip/383.html) to faciliate the given commands based on your arguments.
+It utilizes the less-known [coroutine inject](http://www.tcl.tk/cgi-bin/tct/tip/383.html) command to faciliate the given commands based on your arguments.

 One of it's important features is that it will only schedule a single `[after]` for its tasks so that we do not continually add more after's to our script needlessly.
 It will